wbolster/plyvel/doc/user.rst

 operations, including storing and retrieving data, but also during background compactions.
 Background compaction uses threads that are ‘invisible’ from Python.
-This means that custom comparator callables *must not* raise any exceptions, since there is no proper way recover from those.
-If an exception happens anyway, Plyvel will print the traceback to `stderr` and immediately abort your program to avoid database corruption.
+This means that custom comparator callables *must not* raise any exceptions, since there is no proper way to recover from those.
+If an exception happens nonetheless, Plyvel will print the traceback to `stderr` and immediately abort your program to avoid database corruption.

 A final thing to keep in mind is that custom comparators written in Python will